Thousand Mile Sail

 We arrived in the late afternoon, fueled and then tied up at Fernandina Harbor Marina.
 Our plan was to spend the night there and get underway the next afternoon.
 There’s a restaurant on the pier which was pretty good, so we enjoyed supper while the rains poured outside.
 Winds were still high during the night but seemed to be calming down by the next morning.
 David went up the mast to replace the bow light and then went to the top, inspecting all the stays, fittings, etc. He then made Mollie ride the boatswain’s chair up, which she did with a mixture of trepidation and sportiness.

 By about noon, it appeared that the weather was improving enough to get underway in the afternoon.
 Around two, however, the major low pressure center from the remnants of Hurricane Ida approached.
-Dark cumulous to the west barreled over us, followed by an ominous curtain wall of clouds, and the wind began to gust at over thirty knots.
+Atlantic sailing sailing Dark cumulous to the west barreled over us, followed by an ominous curtain wall of clouds, and the wind began to gust at over thirty knots.
 Conditions were ripe for a tornado, which would come in the form of a waterspout if it crossed the bay, but we were spared such a thing.
 Being on the western face of the dock, the boat was held fast, the fenders squashed flat but doing their job.
 After dark we found the Espagna Restaurant and enjoyed some very good Spanish-styled seafood.

 All that night and most of Thursday morning, the winds howled, continuing to hold us fast to the pier.
 (Without powerful engines, bow thrusters or tugs, you simply cannot move a fifty-ton vessel off the dock with a strong wind blowing on its broadside.)
 Around three in the afternoon, conditions had improved enough to get underway.
 We headed out to sea and were relieved to find a following breeze, with seas no more than four feet.
 Those conditions remained approximately the same all night and into the morning.
 Passage around Cape Canaveral by midmorning was fairly rough due to the south-traveling waves colliding with the northbound Gulf Stream over the thirty-foot-deep shoals.
 But after rounding the cape, we sailed closer to shore, out of the current, in slightly calmer waters.